Providers

 Note that YAML-defined transforms work better in a listing file than directly

-block of a pipeline file as pipeline files are always
+in the providers block of a pipeline file as pipeline files are always

 pre-processed with Jinja2 themselves which would necessitate double escaping.